CampbellJ/CampbellJ.github.io/_posts/2018-6-6-Hello-World.md

 ---
 layout: post
-title: This is my first post!
+title: This is my second post!
 ---

 # A learning journey at best!